2014 Quebec general election

 The 2014 Quebec general election was held on April 7, 2014 to elect members to the National Assembly of Quebec.
 The incumbent Parti Québécois which had won a minority government in 2012 was defeated by the Quebec Liberal Party under Philippe Couillard who won a majority government of 70 seats, while the incumbent Parti Québécois finished second with 30 seats, becoming the first single-term government since Jean-Jacques Bertrand's Union Nationale government was defeated in 1970.
 Pauline Marois electoral defeat marked the shortest stay of any Quebec provincial government since the Canadian Confederation.

 It marked the lowest seat total for the Parti Québécois since 1989 and its smallest share of the popular vote since its inaugural run in 1970, as Premier Pauline Marois lost her own riding.
 The Coalition Avenir Québec under François Legault made minor gains in terms of seats despite receiving a smaller share of the popular vote than in the previous election.
 Québec solidaire won an additional seat, though co-spokesperson Andrés Fontecilla failed to win his riding.
 This election saw the return of the Liberals to power 2 years after their defeat in 2012.

-To date this is the last election where the Liberal Party won a majority of seats in the Quebec Assembly.
+As of 2026, this is the last election where the Liberal Party won a majority of seats in the Quebec Assembly.